Sifchain/sifnode/ui/README.md

 1. `yarn` - Install dependencies
 1. `yarn build` - Build the blockchains to test against

+NOTE: If you are using VSCode you should use the code-workspace at `./ui/SifnodeUI.code-workspace` to ensure that Vetur works correctly.

 #### Launching locally

 `yarn app:serve:all`